How Long Does An Insurance Adjuster Have To Respond To A Hurricane Claim?

 Remember: insurance companies, like all companies, are in the business of making money, and paying full amounts on claims is not profitable.
 That is why it is important to negotiate with the adjuster and understand what you are entitled to receive to ensure you get all of the money you deserve.
 However, keep in mind that this will push your 90-day timeline back, perhaps indefinitely.

-For example, if a claim is denied, you may want to know what your options are for appealing the decision or negotiating a settlement.
-Additionally, suppose an offer made by an adjuster is less than what you think you deserve.
+For example, if a personal injury claim is denied, you may want to know what your options are for appealing the decision or negotiating a settlement.
+Additionally, suppose an offer made by an insurance adjuster is less than what you think you deserve.
 In that case, it is important to know how to evaluate the estimate properly and whether or not it is worth countering the offer.

 Ultimately, while an insurance adjuster may have 90 days to respond to a hurricane claim at least partially, that does not mean that your process will follow the same timeline.
 Depending on the complexity of the claim, you may spend much longer than 90 days trying to get all the money you deserve.
 Therefore, it is worth understanding your rights and options for maximizing your compensation so that you can get what you are owed in a timely manner.